-Only 65 kilometres from this gay Mecca, a hate crime disrupted the Jerusalem Gay Pride of 30 July 2015.
+Only 65 kilometers from this gay Mecca, a hate crime disrupted the Jerusalem Gay Pride of 30 July 2015.
 As thousands of people marched through the streets, an ultra-orthodox Jewish man suddenly broke through the crowd and stabbed several of the participants.
 Although he was quickly wrestled to the ground and arrested by police, he wounded six.
 One of the victims, 16-year-old Shira Banki, was severely injured.
 She died from her wounds two days later.

 The perpetrator, extremist settler Yishai Schlissel, had just been released from prison.
 He had spent ten years in jail for committing the same crime – stabbing marchers in a Gay Pride parade – in 2005.
-Although the attack was condemned by almost every politician and religious leader throughout Israel, the incident raised the question of how gay friendly Israel really is.
+Although the attack was condemned by almost every politician and religious leader throughout Israel, the incident raised the question of how gay-friendly Israel really is.

-According to the European Social Survey, Israel ranks low in tolerance of LGBT people and support for equal rights for gays and lesbians.
+According to the European Social Survey, Israel ranks low intolerance of LGBT people and support for equal rights for gays and lesbians.
 Compared to 17 European countries, Israel has the highest percentage of people who consider themselves part of a group that suffers discrimination based on sexual orientation.
 According to the survey, Israel ranks 15th in supporting the idea that gays and lesbians should be free to live their lives as they choose.
-The survey has been conducted in Israel in 2002, 2008, 2010 and 2012, among 2,500 people aged 15 and over from all segments of the population.
+The survey has been conducted in Israel in 2002, 2008, 2010, and 2012, among 2,500 people aged 15 and over from all segments of the population.

-One of the most extreme examples of this intolerance is Knesset member Bezalel Smotrich (Jewish Home).
+One of the most extreme examples of this intolerance is Knesset Member Bezalel Smotrich (Jewish Home).
 In August 2015, he provoked controversy when he called the Gay Pride parade in Jerusalem the “abomination parade”.
 He later claimed that homosexuals control the Israeli media by “determin[ing] for all of us what we should think and what we should say”.

 Israel’s “Pinkwashing” Policy